 Most lenders are willing to negotiate a package of loan documentation, so long as the process begins with a set of base “forms” with which the lender is familiar.
 A borrower can obtain significant benefits and concessions from most lenders beyond the basic economic terms of the loan (interest rate, term, security and fees).
 The ability to negotiate these terms depend on:

-Borrowers should keep in mind that lending institutions are like any other business; they need customers.
+Borrowers should keep in mind that lending institutions are like any other business, because they need customers.
 If more than one lender is willing to loan to your business, then you have some leverage.

 The short answer: Immediately